Wiselab2/Y2H-SCORES/README.md

-﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
+﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿
 # Instructions to run Y2H-SCORES

 This repository contains the software Y2H-SCORES published in  Velásquez-Zapata *et.al.* (2020) Y2H-SCORES: A statistical framework to infer protein-protein interactions from next-generation yeast-two-hybrid sequencing data.

 **Overview**

 This manual describes how to operate Y2H-SCORES to prioritize candidate protein-protein interactors reported by NGPINT (Banerjee et. al., 2020).
 Y2H-SCORES takes the output files from NGPINT (salmon counts and fusion counts) and computes three scores to rank protein-protein interactor candidates in a Y2H Next Generation Interaction Screening (NGIS) experiment.
+NGPINT software can be found at https://github.com/Wiselab2/NGPINT

 Y2H-SCORES is an aggregate of three experimental outcomes: 1) the enrichment score measures the non-selected population as a baseline to detect which preys are significantly enriched under selection, 2) the specificity score uses selected samples as a control baseline to measure the specificity of a prey, and 3) the *in-frame* score makes use of the fusion read information to identify *in-frame* enrichment of the prey fragments under selection.